chadwickbureau/register/README.md

 players active in the 2010s.
 Coverage of this population is intended to improve over time.

-The register also includes entries for some non-players, including all members of the National Baseball Hall of Fame, all people who have been the subjects of SABR BioProject essays, as well as other off-field personnel for Major League Baseball clubs.
+The register also includes entries for some non-players, including all members of the National Baseball Hall of Fame, as well as other off-field personnel for Major League Baseball clubs.

 The file contains basic name components and dates of birth and death (where known), as the minimal